rocky-linux/documentation/docs/labs/security/lab3-auditing_the_system.md

     You should get an error similar to the one above.

-9. Mount the media where your tripwire files are stored, and try the above command again.
+9. Mount the media where your Tripwire files are stored, and try the above command again.

     !!! question

         Did the command run successfully this time?

-10. Search for and delete all the plain text versions of tripwire’s config files you have created thus far from your system.
+10. Search for and delete all the plain text versions of Tripwire’s configuration files you have created thus far from your system.

-Having to mount and unmount a removable media each time you want to administer an aspect of tripwire may end up being such a drag, but the payoff may be in the extra security.
-You definitely want to consider storing a pristine version of  tripwire’s database on a read-only media such as a DVD.
+Having to mount and unmount a removable media each time you want to administer an aspect of Tripwire may end up being such a drag, but the payoff may be in the extra security.
+You definitely want to consider storing a pristine version of  Tripwire’s database on a read-only media such as a DVD.

 ### ADDITIONAL EXERCISES

-1. Configure your tripwire installation run an integrity check every day at 2 A.M and send out a report of the integrity check via e-mail to the super user on the system.
+1. Configure your Tripwire installation run an integrity check every day at 2 A.M and send out a report of the integrity check via e-mail to the super user on the system.

     !!! hint